omgmvi/fullstackopen2023/part1/courseinfo/readme.md

 This is the solution to the part 1 exercise named course info.
 It ask for refactoring a little single page application so that every html tag is a call to a subcomponent within App.jsx.
 This way, we practice how React evaluates the call to components and JavaScript code.
-In my case, not putting full attention to the exercise enunciate, I have overshoot the solution by using an array of tuples and a .map function.
-I hope, this is also in the next part